top of page

 Having read this critical thinking primer, you should now have a good working idea of what we're talking about when we refer to critical thinking.
 You should also have some general and specific ideas about why it's important to develop critical thinking skills.
 For instance, it give us foundations to achieve, with good reasons, accurate views of the world that can be updated as necessary to account for new information.

 Finally, you have a new critical thinking "multi-tool" to carry with you: a set of standards for critical thinking.
 Perhaps you can think of other standards that might be useful as well—that's great!
 Make a note of it.
 But the eight standards discussed above should suffice to get you started with a good framework as you continue to explore the MAPS Handbook.
-Use the checklist below as a shortcut to remember the standards and use them when you need them.
+In MAPS, we'll discover lots of additional cognitive and digital tools that will help us achieve these critical thinking standards.
+Use the checklist below as a shortcut to remember the standards and use them when you need them (checklist found below in PDF format and image).

 Screen Shot 2020-09-07 at 12.14.09 PM.pn